 Thus one of the liberal state's main roles becomes the active liberation of individuals from any limiting conditions.
 At the forefront of liberal theory is the liberation from natural limitations on the achievement of our desires-one of the central aims of life, according to Locke, being the "indolency of the body."
 A main agent of that liberation becomes commerce, the expansion of opportunities and materials by which not only to realize existing desires but even to create new ones we did not know we had.
-The state becomes charged with extending the sphere of commerce, particularly with enlarging the range of trade, production, and mobility.4
+The state becomes charged with extending the sphere of commerce, particularly with enlarging the range of trade, production, and mobility.
 The expansion of markets and the infrastructure necessary for that expansion do not result from "spontaneous order"; rather, they require an extensive and growing state structure, which at times must extract submission from the system's recalcitrant or unwilling participants.
 Initially, this effort is exerted on local domestic economy, in which the state must enforce rationalization and imposition of depersonalized modern markets.
-Eventually, however, this project becomes a main driver of liberal imperialism, an imperative justified among others by John Stuart Mill in his treatise Considerations on Representative Government, where he calls for compulsion over "uncivilized" peoples in order that they might lead productive economic lives, even if they must be "for a while compelled to it," including through the institution of "personal slavery."5
+Eventually, however, this project becomes a main driver of liberal imperialism, an imperative justified among others by John Stuart Mill in his treatise Considerations on Representative Government, where he calls for compulsion over "uncivilized" peoples in order that they might lead productive economic lives, even if they must be "for a while compelled to it," including through the institution of "personal slavery."5 relationships.

-One of the main goals of the expansion of commerce is the liberation of embedded individuals from their traditional ties and relationships.
 The liberal state serves not only the reactive function of umpire and protector of individual liberty; it also takes on an active role of "liberating" individuals who, in the view of the state, are prevented from making wholly free choices as liberal agents.
 At the heart of liberal theory is the supposition that the individual is the basic unit of human existence, the only natural human entity that exists.
 Liberal practice then seeks to expand the conditions for this individual's realization.
 The individual is to be liberated from all the partial and limiting affiliations that preceded the liberal state, if not by force then by constantly lowering the barriers to exit.
 The state claims to govern all groupings within the society: it is the final arbiter of legitimate and illegitimate groupings, and from its point of view, streamlining the relationship between the individual and the liberal state.